A conical approach to Laurent expansions for multivariate meromorphic germs with linear poles: A decomposition of meromorphic germs

-\begin {remark} These definitions are independent of the choice of a basis of $\Lambda_k$.
-Since a set of vectors in $\Lambda _k\otimes F$ is $F$-linearly independent if and only if it is $\R$-linearly independent, from now on we just call it linearly independence without specifying the coefficients. \end{remark}
+Since a set of vectors in $\Lambda _k\otimes \F$ is $\F$-linearly independent if and only if it is $\R$-linearly independent in $V_k$, from now on we just call it linearly independent without specifying the type of coefficients.